PavloChaikovskyi/DevOps/TASK4/Readme.md

   - pull ansible configs to ec2 ansible and run scripts to create WebServer from task 2

 2. Create Ansible Docker Image with credentials and add it to DockerHub for have a possibility to use Ansible by Jenkins
+  - check if container running properly locally
+  - send it to dockerhub

 #### WHAT WAS DONE